SodiumZH/NFF-Services/wiki/NaUtils.md

 ##### `MobCheckDespawnEvent`

 Posted when a mob starts to check if it should despawn.
-This event will be always posted despite of the results of `Entity#shouldDespawnInPeaceful`, `Mob#requiresCustomPersistence` and `AllowDespawn` event.
+This event will be always posted despite the results of `Entity#shouldDespawnInPeaceful`, `Mob#requiresCustomPersistence` and `AllowDespawn` event.

 Cancellable.
-If cancelled, the whole despawn check will be skipped and this mob will not despawn, despite of the results above, and `AllowDespawn` event will not be posted.
+If cancelled, the whole despawn check will be skipped and this mob will not despawn, despite the results above, and `AllowDespawn` event will not be posted.

 ##### `MonsterPreventSleepEvent`

 Posted before a `Monster` is preventing player sleep.

 Cancellable.
 If cancelled, this monster will not prevent sleep.

+### Level

+##### `LevelCapabilityDataLoadEvent`

+Posted before loading Level capabilities from data, allowing to modify the NBT before loading.

+### Item

+##### `BlockItemConsumeOnPlaceEvent`

+Posted before an `ItemStack` of `BlockItem` is about to be consumed after being placed onto the level.

+Cancellable.
+If cancelled, the item will not be consumed, but the placed block will still be there.

 ## Vanilla Trade System